FabianVolkers/CloudMine/README.md

 This is an overview of services which are supported and functional with this Docker setup.

 ### Webserver
+We use Nginx as a reverse proxy to each of the other services.
+Combined with Let's Encrypt and the Docker-Gen container, this enables automated configuration using solely Environment Variables.
+Additionally, we run a Nameserver with Dynamic DNS Service using Bind9 and docker-ddns.
+More information as well as detailed setup instructions can be found [here](webserver).

 ### Autentication & User Management
+We use OpenLDAP as a user backend.
+Combined with Ory Hydra and Werther, we also have a working OpenID Connect Service using OAuth 2.0.
+The Vouch Proxy Service enables us to use the nginx auth_request module to protect any service, regardless of OpenID Connect support.
+More information as well as detailed setup instructions can be found [here](authentication).

 ### Nextcloud
+More information as well as detailed setup instructions can be found [here](nextcloud).

 ### Mail